Image transformations

 In contrast, qualifier parameters must be included in the component with the action parameter they qualify.

-For example, the transformation below includes a crop action, a rounding action, and 2 effect actions.
-The qualifier transformations included in each action define additional adjustments on the transformation action's behavior:
+For example, the transformation below includes multiple transformation actions.
+The qualifier transformations included together with a particular action define additional adjustments on the transformation action's behavior:

 In this transformation: